-Don't be embarrassed to admit you're an ESPN addict, a TMZ fan...or a Page Six Devotee.
-The fact is, news is often a form of entertainment.
+Don't be embarassed to admit you're an ESPN addict, a People Magazine reader...or a Page Six Devotee.
+The fact is, news is often a form of entertainment, whether we're laughing at the antics of the rich and famous or chuckling over some witty quip in a debate in the U.S. Senate.